lragarces-lgtm/Terminal-Assessment---Finalized-MotorPH-Employee-Application---BSIT-A1101---Garces-A/README.md

 Solution: Place employees.csv and attendance.csv in the same folder as the compiled .class files (project root).
 The program will auto‑create sample data if files are missing.

 Issue: Scientific notation in Excel (e.g., 8.20127E+11)
-Solution: Had to add "'" on every cell so it will read as a whole number
+Solution: Had to add "'" on every cell so it will read as a whole number.